 - Temporary use of private lots for dining — Allows restaurants to convert spaces in their parking lots into restaurant seating and to place seating onto vacant lots in most commercial and mixed-use zoning districts.

-- Temporary street closure — Pilot program beginning this summer that allows for temporary closure of certain streets for restaurant seating.
+- Temporary street closure — Pilot program that allows for temporary closure of certain streets for restaurant seating.

 There are no fees to register for any of the outdoor dining options.
 However, a Temporary Use permit for lot closures is $30.